Playing a Sport and More at

 A student must:

-Students interested in participating in sport must pick up or print off an athletic packet from the main office or school website at the end of this school year or beginning of next school year.
+Students interested in participating in sport must fill out an athletic packet online.
 Some sports require a concussion baseline test before participation, which is conducted through the school, ask the coaches or AD for detail.
 Students must have a 2.0 GPA or higher in the latest grading period (8th grade matters for incoming 9th graders) unweighted, not cumulative, to participate, otherwise a waiver- a GPA between 1.4 and 1.9- form can be filled out (communicate with the coach and athletic director for more information).
-Additionally, a physical dated after June 1, 2017 will be required for any sport during next school year.
+Additionally, a physical dated after June 1 of the summer before the school year starts will be required for any sport during next school year.
 If you attended a different high school at some point, you must pick up and fill out NCS paperwork, see the ADs for paperwork.

 Incoming 9th Graders